z3tt/Z3tt/content/top/dataviz.md

 An overview of selected data visualizations, maps and other designs I have produced for clients, as challenge contributions or in my spare time.
-Many of the visualizations are generated purely with code and almost all of them involved porgraming steps.
+Many of the visualizations are generated purely with code and almost all of them involved several programming steps.

 * [**Client Projects**](#clients)
   * [Escalating Drought (Scientific American)](#SciAm)